powenn/pinera1n/README.md

 **NOTE:Odysseyra1n also works.
 In addition, other Linux phones should work,too.
 This tool is called pinera1n because it first succeeded on a PinePhone.
 Please contact me on [Twitter](https://twitter.com/powen00hsiao) if your Linux distribution uses a different package handling system than `apt-get` or `pacman`.**

+**SECOND NOTE:now only needs two commands to install dependencies and download checkra1n ,but actually it can merge two into one**

 ## Demo

 ![Demo photo][1]